 Includes traditional workout routines for those who want to take things a step further

 Doesn’t require a high skill level to play

 Dialogue is weak, and jokes aren’t generally funny

 It suffers a bit in the graphics department

 This is easily one of the best Nintendo Switch video games you can get your hands on.
 We could even go a step further and argue that it is one of the best video games ever, period.
 The Legend of Zelda: Breath of the Wild is a stunning game that lets you play with the ever-engaging Link as he once more traverses the land of Hyrule to save it from ruin.
 It’s a single-player game that truly embraces the meaning of an ‘open-world’ with gorgeous designs dotting the entire landscape.
 It also possesses RPG elements and has enough new features to make it feel completely new and fascinating for old players and new ones.
-Be sure to also check out some of the best PS4 accessories from our list that will help you transform your gaming experince.

 One player game

 Immersive gameplay and attractive story

 Features compatible Amiibo